Guchu/wireframing/README.md

 8. Focuses on Functionality and User Experience:
 By stripping away visual design elements, wireframes allow designers to concentrate on the functionality and user experience, ensuring the product is intuitive and user-friendly.

+## Wireframing and Usability Issues: A Real-World Scenario

+A real-world example of wireframing identifying potential usability issues comes from the redesign of an online food delivery application.
+During the early stages, designers created low-fidelity wireframes to map out the user journey from browsing restaurants to placing an order.

+When testing the wireframes with potential users, it became clear that the checkout process was confusing.
+The placement of the delivery address and payment options on separate screens caused users to hesitate, and some missed completing the order altogether.
+This was a critical usability issue because a difficult checkout could lead to abandoned orders and lost revenue.

+By catching this problem early, before development began, the team was able to restructure the wireframes.
+They combined the delivery address and payment selection onto a single, streamlined screen with a clear progress indicator.
+The new flow was tested again with users, who completed the checkout faster and with fewer mistakes.

+When the app launched, these improvements contributed to higher customer satisfaction and reduced cart abandonment rates.
+The product team also saved time and resources since they avoided making costly design changes during the coding phase.

+### Conclusion

+This scenario highlights the essential role of wireframing in the software development lifecycle.
+Wireframes provide a visual blueprint that allows teams to spot usability issues, test ideas with users, and refine interactions before investing in development.
+By surfacing problems early, wireframing ensures the final product is not only functional but also intuitive and user-friendly, ultimately leading to better adoption and customer satisfaction.